Paris Lees: Journalism and presenting

 Lees moved to London to pursue a career in journalism after graduating from university.

 She founded the first British magazine aimed at the trans community, META, and was the acting assistant editor of Gay Times.
 She also has columns in both Gay Times and Diva, and was the first trans cover girl for Diva.

 Lees has also written for newspapers and magazines, including The Independent, The Guardian, The Daily Telegraph, PinkNews, and Vice, as well as for Channel 4 News.

 Lees has worked as a presenter for television and radio, being the first trans woman presenter on both BBC Radio 1 and Channel 4.
 On Radio 1, she produced a documentary entitled "The Hate Debate" for BBC Radio 1's Stories in which the attitudes people have towards minority groups were considered, along with racism, homophobia, transphobia and Islamophobia.
 Critics praised Lees for doing "a fine job of provoking her listeners" and for seeming "genuinely interested in the opinions of the young people she interviewed".
 "The Hate Debate" was followed up with a second documentary in the same slot, "My Transgender Punk Rock Story", interviewing transgender rock star Laura Jane Grace and introducing the teenage audience to trans concepts of identity both within and outside of the binary.
 She also presented the episode "Trans" of Channel 4's The Shooting Gallery.

 On 25 October 2013, Lees took part as a panellist in the BBC's 100 Women event.
-On 31 October, Lees became the first openly transgender panellist to appear on the BBC's Question Time programme, drawing praise from commentators who included former Deputy Prime Minister John Prescott and the Labour Party deputy leader Harriet Harman.
+On 31 October, Lees became the first openly trans panellist to appear on the BBC's Question Time programme, drawing praise from commentators who included former Deputy Prime Minister John Prescott and the Labour Party deputy leader Harriet Harman.

-In 2018, Lees was appointed as Vogue's first transgender columnist.
+In 2018, Lees was appointed as Vogue's first trans columnist.

 In 2021, Penguin released Lees' first book, What It Feels Like For A Girl, a novel memoir based on Lees' life aged 13 to 18, beginning in 2001.
 In the book, Lees uses the fictional character of Byron as a way of writing about her pre-transition self.
 Lees had approached Penguin with the idea for the book in 2013, originally planning to write a more conventional autobiography.
+In 2025, a television series based on the book was released on BBC Three.